TTWNO/tait.tech/isaif.md

 evils.
 Suppose for example that a cure for diabetes is discovered.
 People with a genetic tendency to diabetes will then be able to survive and reproduce as well as anyone else.
 Natural selection against genes for diabetes will cease and such genes will spread throughout the population.
 (This may be occurring to some extent already, since diabetes, while not curable, can be controlled through use of insulin.)
-The same thing will happen with many other diseases susceptibility to which is affected by genetic degradation of the population.
+The same thing will happen with many other diseases susceptibility to which is affected by genetic factors (e.g. childhood cancer) resulting in massive genetic degradation of the population.
 The only solution will be some sort of eugenics program or extensive genetic engineering of human beings, so that man in the future will no longer be a creation of nature, or of chance, or of God (depending on your religious or philosophical opinions), but a manufactured product.